rafaelbco/rbco.caseclasses/README.txt

 The goal of this project is to provide a compact syntax to define simple "struct-like" (or "record- like", "bean-like") classes.
-The resulting classes are very similar to namedtuple_, but mutable, with a nicer syntax and more features.
+The resulting classes are very similar to namedtuple_, but mutable, with a nicer syntax, more flexibility and more features.

 Here's a summary of the features: